solus-project/budgie-site/README.md

 ### Setup

-To set up your Solus system for the website development, you first need to ensure you have the necessary dependencies installed.
-Run `make setup` to install the necessary dependencies as well as init git submodules.
-If you're not on Solus, make sure to install `hugo` 0.18.1 or above.
+To get started on Budgie site development, run `make setup` on your Solus system.
+If you're not on Solus, you'll need to:

+1. Install `hugo` 0.18.1 or above.
+2. Run `git submodule init`.

 Next, run `make sync` to sync the latest CSS and JS and ensure they are copied over the appropriate directories.